RIE CEE 2018 Results to be declared today

-New Delhi, July 4: The RIE CEE 2018 Results will be today.
+New Delhi, July 5: The RIE CEE 2018 Results will be declared shortly.
 The results once declared will be available on the official website.

 NCERT had organized the RIE Common Entrance Exam (CEE) 2018 last month on 10th June 2018 for candidates seeking admissions to B.Sc.
 B.Ed.
 (Four Year Integrated), B.A.
 B.Ed.
 (Four Year Integrated), M.Sc.Ed.
 (Six Year Integrated), B.Ed.
 (Two Year), M.Ed.